rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 1. If provisioned using the Azure Stack Developer Kit in an Azure VM, delete the resource group your Azure Stack Host VM is running in.

 2. If running on your own Developer Kit, delete all resource groups from the Azure Stack portal that you created during the execution of this lab.

+You should follow all steps provided *before* performing the Hands-on lab.